julzhk/FormEngine/README.md

     }
     class DocuSignFieldMapping {
         +String name
-        +String template_string
+        +JSON template_string
         +render(data_dict)
     }
-    class SchemaRegistry {
-        +String name
-        +String namespace
-        +Integer version
-        +JSON avro_schema
-    }

-    SubmissionForm "1" *-- "*" FormPage : contains
+    Questionnaire "1" *-- "*" Page : contains
-    FormPage "1" *-- "*" Question : contains
+    Questionnaire "1" -- "*" QuestionnaireSubmission : has
     ConsumerOffset o-- Event : tracks
-    SubmissionForm ..> SchemaRegistry : registers
-    SubmissionForm "1" -- "0..1" DocuSignFieldMapping : mapped by
+    Questionnaire "1" -- "0..1" DocuSignFieldMapping : mapped by
-    Event ..> SchemaRegistry : references (via metadata)
 ```

-### 1. FormComposer
+### 1. Questionnaire
-Responsible for the structure of forms and the logic to serialize submissions.
+Responsible for the structure of questionnaires and rendering them using Jinja2 templates.

 *   **Models**:
-    *   `Question`: Individual form fields (currently supports text).
-    *   `FormPage`: A collection of Questions.
-    *   `SubmissionForm`: The top-level form entity.
-Links to `FormPage`s.
+    *   `Questionnaire`: The top-level entity.
-    *   `SubmissionFormPage` / `FormPageQuestion`: Junction tables for ordering.
+    *   `Page`: Individual pages of a questionnaire, containing Jinja2 template content.
+    *   `QuestionnaireSubmission`: Records the raw JSON response of a submission.
 *   **Key Logic**:
-    *   Automatically generates an **Avro Schema** when a `SubmissionForm` or its pages are saved.
-    *   Caches the current schema version on the form.
-    *   Handles serialization of POST data into Avro bytes.
+    *   Multi-page navigation and validation.
+    *   Custom validators (e.g., `required`, `is_number`) defined in `views.py`.

 ### 2. EventManager
 The backbone of the event-driven architecture.

 *   **Models**:
-    *   `Event`: An immutable record of a form submission.
-Stores data as `BinaryField` (Avro bytes) and `metadata` as JSON (e.g., `form_id`, `processor_class`).
+    *   `Event`: An immutable record of a submission.
+Stores data and metadata as `JSONField`.
-    *   `ConsumerOffset`: Tracks the last processed `Event` for each specific `Processor` class to ensure reliable, ordered consumption.
+    *   `ConsumerOffset`: Tracks the last processed `Event` for each specific `Processor` class.

-### 3. AvroSchemaManager
-Ensures data consistency across the lifecycle of an event.

-*   **Models**:
-    *   `SchemaRegistry`: Stores historical versions of Avro schemas.
-Each entry includes `name`, `namespace`, `version`, and the `avro_schema` JSON.
-*   **Key Logic**:
-    *   Allows processors to look up the exact schema version used when an event was originally produced, ensuring safe deserialization even if the form definition has since changed.

-### 4. DocuSignIntegration
+### 3. DocuSignIntegration
 Provides integration with DocuSign by mapping form data to DocuSign payloads.

 *   **Models**:
-    *   `DocuSignFieldMapping`: Defines how form submission data should be transformed into a DocuSign JSON payload.
-It uses a `template_string` (Django Template) to allow flexible mapping of form fields (e.g., `{{ q1 }}`) to the required DocuSign structure.
+    *   `DocuSignFieldMapping`: Defines how submission data should be transformed into a DocuSign JSON payload using Jinja2 templates.
 *   **Key Logic**:
-    *   **DocuSignProcessor**: A specialized processor that:
+    *   **DocuSignProcessor**: A specialized processor that renders the mapping's template using the event data and writes the result to a file (simulating an API call).
-        1. Identifies the `DocuSignFieldMapping` json template associated with the submitted form.
-        2. Renders the mapping's template using the deserialized form data.
-        3. Parses the resulting JSON string to ensure validity.
-        4. (Future) Sends the payload to the DocuSign API.

 ---